sak033/sak033/README.md

 - 👋 Hi, I’m @sak033
-- 👀 I’m interested in creating websites.
+- 👀 I’m passionate about creating innovative websites and solving real-world problems through code.
-- 🌱 I’m currently learning .php,java,javascript..
+- 🌱 Currently learning PHP, Java, JavaScript, and exploring full-stack development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Excited to collaborate on impactful web development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me sakshikuthe336@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns:She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:I’m an introvert with an extrovert mind!

 <!---
 sak033/sak033 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.